KatherineWadhwani/Atlas-News/README.md

     - Users can click on link taking them to the full article

 # Implementation/Stack:
-    Atlas News is a React Web App with a Firebase Backend that uses Firestore.
+    <p> Atlas News is a React Web App with a Firebase Backend that uses Firestore. </p>

 # Acknowledgments:
-    While no individual directly contributed to Atlas News other than the author, the following online resources proved helpful:
+<p> While no individual directly contributed to Atlas News other than the author, the following online resources proved helpful:
         - The Atlas logo was borrowed from the Atlas website at https://www.atlasfin.com/ .
         - Snigda Kansal, a former colleague, taught me how to implement the Dropdown Cards during my previous internship at Kommu.
-I have borrowed from her design (which may, in turn, have been borrowed from another source).
+I have borrowed from her design (which may, in turn, have been borrowed from another source). </p>